apeaircreative/Hackathon-Smart-Contract/README.md

 - `getTotalRegisteredStudents`: Get the total count of registered students
 - `getInPersonStudentsCount`: Get the count of in-person students
 - `getOnlineStudentsCount`: Get the count of online students

-## Note

-This contract is for educational purposes and has not been audited for production use.
-Always ensure proper testing and auditing before deploying any smart contract to a live blockchain network.